-EBITDA MRI

-This measures the level of operating surplus (including expenditure on capitalised major repairs and excluding depreciation and amortisation) compared to total interest payable.
-It also includes profits on first tranche and outright sales, which can be more volatile.
-Note this is not our covenant test but a group entity, accountingdriven, ratio.
-This metric is anticipated to be 114.9% compared with the 119.3% in the prior year. reflective of investment in core social operations to maintain services, sustained planned repairs investment and the delay in delivering efficiencies from some corporate plan projects (albeit deferred to 2021/22).
+• EBITDA MRI: This measures the level of operating surplus (including expenditure on capitalised major repairs and excluding depreciation and amortisation) compared to total interest payable.
+It also includes profits on first tranche, which can be more volatile.
+Note this is not our covenant test but a group entity, accounting-driven, ratio.
+Lower interest costs have resulted in the improvement reported in this metric in 2022.